 Gina Chiplonia-Swircek DNP, CRNA, PhD (c) comes to BEHAVE Wellness with an extensive background in healthcare research, education and clinical excellence.
 Upon receiving her Master of Science in Nursing from the University of Scranton in Scranton, Pennsylvania in 2006 and becoming a Certified Registered Nurse Anesthetist, she was an active duty United States Air Force (USAF) officer from 2006-2009.
 In this role she received both leadership and clinical training skills that enabled her to practice autonomously as a CRNA while also having additional administrative responsibilities.
 These responsibilities included acting as anesthesia department quality assurance monitor, preceptor and liaison for Old Dominion Nurse Anesthesia school and students, and departmental staff scheduler.
 In this role she received a distinguished award from the group commander for critical clinical decisions in an emergent situation that ultimately resulted in a life saving positive outcome for the patient.Upon completing her active duty commitment in the USAF in 2009, she entered civilian life ready to pursue doctoral education.
 In 2012 she completed her clinical Doctorate in Nursing Practice from Robert Morris University (RMU) in Pittsburgh, Pennsylvania.
 While at RMU she was awarded the Alvin J. Rogal Jewish Healthcare Foundation Doctoral Fellowship Research Award in the amount of $10,000 as well as the American Association of Nurse Anesthetists (AANA) Kay Wagner doctoral fellowship award in the amount of $5000 for her capstone project, “Perioperative Identification of Obstructive Sleep Apnea Syndrome.”
 She has presented her research at numerous universities and conferences throughout Pennsylvania.
 While in the Air Force and at RMU, she developed a strong passion for education of both students and the community.
-In 2013 she began a Doctor of Philosophy (PhD) program in Nursing Education at Indiana University of Pennsylvania where she is extensively researching and currently in the early stages of her dissertation on the topic of preceptor bullying of nurse anesthesia students.
+In 2013 she began a Doctor of Philosophy (PhD) program in Nursing Education at Indiana University of Pennsylvania where she is extensively researching and currently in the late stages of her dissertation on the topic of preceptor bullying of nurse anesthesia students.
 Her passion for this topic comes from having colleagues and students she precepts open up to her about these negative experiences and extends out into the workplace where this type of behavior is also occurring and takes a serious toll on health, wellness and livelihood.
 Currently, Gina is employed by a private practice anesthesia group in the suburbs of Philadelphia.
 She also provides anesthesia services as an independent contractor for an endoscopy center and several hospitals in Northeast Pennsylvania where she resides with her husband, John, and two young boys.